rboxvelasco/Scrabble/README.md

 - On **Linux/macOS**: run `./get_libs.sh`
 - On **Windows**: run `get_libs.bat`

-This will download Gson libraries into the `FONTS/lib/` directory.
+This will download Gson libraries into the `src/lib/` directory.

 ---

 ## 🚀 Installation & Running

-> All compile/run commands should be executed from the `SRC` directory.
+> All compile/run commands should be executed from the `src` directory.

 ### 🐧 Linux